Xriuk/NeatMapper/docs/advanced-options/collection-mapping-and-projection.md

 }
 ```

 # Match elements in collections

 {: .highlight }
 The section below **does not apply** to projectors.

 When merging to an existing collection, by default all the object present are removed and new ones are mapped and added (by using `INewMap<TSource, TDestination>` or `IMergeMap<TSource, TDestination>` in this order).

-If you need to match elements and merge them you can implement an `IMatchMap<TSource, TDestination>` (or `IMatchMapStatic<TSource, TDestination>` if you're on .NET 7 or greater) or specify a matching method when mapping.
+If you need to match elements and merge them you can implement an `IMatchMap<TSource, TDestination>` (or `IMatchMapStatic<TSource, TDestination>` if you're on .NET 7 or greater) or specify a matching method or passing an `IEqualityComparer<T>` when mapping.

 This way each element is matched with a corresponding element of the destination collection, if found and a `IMergeMap<TSource, TDestination>` is defined it is merged together, otherwise a new element is added to the collection using `INewMap<TSource, TDestination>`.